-Following on from the committee's consideration of primary care in May 2022, it enjoyed a superb co-produced workshop session on primary care provision within Oxfordshire.
-The session explored the multi-faceted primary care workforce issues within Oxfordshire and BOB, the complexities in providing primary care estate and making use of developer contributions.
-The session also benefitted from invaluable input from a number of GPs and the council's property services team.
-Attendees would like to thank Dr Richard Wood, from the local medical committees, for his engaging and provoking presentation on capacity within general practice and Dr Joe McManus and Dr Rachel Ward for their rich day to day insights from working in general practice.
+Following on from the Committee's consideration of Primary Care in May 2022, the Committee enjoyed a superb co-produced workshop session on Primary Care provision within Oxfordshire.
+The session explored the multifaceted Primary Care workforce issues within Oxfordshire and BOB, the complexities in regards to providing Primary Care Estate and making use of developer contributions.
+The session also benefitted from invaluable input from a number of GPs and the Council's Property Services Team.
+Attendees would like to thank Dr Richard Wood, from the Local Medical Committees, for his engaging and provoking presentation on capacity within general practice and Dr Joe McManus and Dr Rachel Ward for their rich day to day insights from working in General Practice.

-The findings of the workshop were provided to the committee at its meeting in November where there were further discussions which resulted in a total of three recommendations to the ICB:

-A recommendation to cabinet and a resolution to write a letter to the secretary of state to highlight the need for primary care estate to be a pre-requisite for major development, in relation to national planning policy

-- The requirement for devolved capital funding to ICB's for estates projects - To highlight the national workforce issues relation to general practice. - The submitted letter can be found as an appendix to this report.

-A new role will be included in the ICB structure to focus on liaison with local authority planning colleagues.
-This follows recommendations from the committee for roles to be created to ensure the use of available funds is taken up.
-This would include the Community Infrastructure levy and Section 106 funds.

-This also includes quicker use of developer contributions for health facilities in areas of the county like the Vale of the White Horse, which have experienced some of the highest areas of population growth in the south-east region.
+The findings of the workshop were provided to the Committee at its meeting in November where there were further discussions which resulted in a total of 3 recommendations to the ICB, a recommendation to Cabinet and a resolution to write a letter to the Secretary of State to highlight the need for Primary Care Estate to be a pre-requisite for major development, in relation to national planning policy, as well; as the requirement for devolved capital funding to ICB's for estates projects; and to highlight the national workforce issues relation to general practice.
+The submitted letter can be found as an appendix to this report.
+Moreover, following the Committee's recommendation for roles to be created within the ICB to work with District Councils at Place-Level to ensure timely requests are made and coordination of significant existing funds from Community Infrastructure Levy (CIL) and Section 106 Funds for Primary Care, it is intended that a new role will be in-cooperated into the new ICB structure, which will focus on liaison with local authority planning colleagues; and the more rapid utilisation of developer contributions for much-needed health facilities in areas of the county like the Vale of the White Horse, which have experienced some of the highest areas of population growth in the South-East region.

-The committee found the more informal workshop session improved HOSC members' understanding of the subject area, and allowed more detailed, open discussions with health professionals and service users.

-The committee sees the primary care
+The Committee found the more informal workshop session, to be useful to better HOSC Members' understandings of the subject area, and to have greater detailed, open, discussions with health professionals and service users for the purposes of information gathering and reporting to the Committee at its next formal Committee Meeting.
+The Committee sees the Primary Care Workshop as blueprint to effective scrutiny work and look forward to a forthcoming workshop on Serious Adult Mental Health Services.

-workshop as a blueprint to effective scrutiny work and looks forward to a forthcoming workshop on serious adult mental health services.
-In addition, with the aim of encouraging better understanding around the use of developer contributions for health facilities, and to promote greater partnership working, the HOSC looks forward to facilitating a workshop discussion between the ICB and district council development management officers and relevant cabinet members and chairs.
+In addition, with the aim of encouraging better understanding in respect of the use of developer contributions for health facilities, and to promote greater partnership working, the HOSC looks forward to facilitating a workshop discussion between the ICB and District Council Development Management Officers and relevant Cabinet Members and Chairs.

 v.
-Encouraging co-working over Wantage Hospital bed provision
+Encouraging Co-working Over Wantage Hospital Bed Provision